 Subjecting your software to scrutiny is not about talking to the users who hit the sweet spot of your product/market fit.
 You know the ones who love your app, have a few suggestions, but aren’t pushing its limits much.
 Scrutiny means talking to people that challenge your vision and your knowledge of your product’s functionality and use cases.

 Different types of conversation

-The first conversation I had was with a SaaS company whose use case is right in the sweet spot of what Intercom does.
+The first conversation I had was with a Software-as-a-Service (SaaS) company whose use case is right in the sweet spot of what Intercom does.
 I was able to help them understand higher level uses, get deeper into the potential of Intercom for their business and move them toward becoming power users through best practices.
 It felt good.
-It confirmed how well I know our product and how it helps customers make their web business personal.
+It confirmed how well I knew our product and how it helps customers make their web business personal.
 But there wasn’t much scrutiny.

 The second conversation was with a user who was not exactly in our sweet spot.
 They are a SaaS company, but their market is outside the tech world.
 Their customers are not developers or especially web savvy.
 They are trying to take a job that was previously done mostly with “paper, emailed pictures, Microsoft documents and a lot of printer ink” and do it in a SaaS model.

-One of the first things the customer said was they already believed Intercom will help their business – the point of the conversation was to dig deeper into how Intercom fit their particular use case.
-To, “get past the painfully obvious and find out what else we should be, or could be, focusing in on.”
+One of the first things the customer said was they already believed Intercom would help their business — the point of the conversation was to dig deeper into how Intercom fit their particular use case.
+To “get past the painfully obvious and find out what else we should be, or could be, focusing in on.”

-In other words it wasn’t scepticism.
+In other words it wasn’t skepticism.
 I didn’t have to sell to them.
 It was scrutiny.